-Supplementary Information
+Report on Supplementary Information

+Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
 U.S. generally accepted accounting principles require that the schedules of pension information included on pages 17-19 be presented to supplement the basic financial statements.
 Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
-The other supplementary information included on page 20 is presented as additional analysis and is not a required part of the basic financial statements.
-Because of the significance of the matter described in the Basis for Disclaimer of Opinion paragraph, we do not express an opinion on the supplementary information referred to above.
+The other supplementary information included on page 20 is presented for the purpose of additional analysis and is not a required part of the financial statements.
+Such information is the responsibility of the Plan's management and was derived from and related directly to the underlying accounting and other records used to prepare the financial statements.
+The information has been subjected to the auditing procedures applied in the audits of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.